Frirhos-he/CMS/README.md

     ```
 - GET `/api/pages/:id`
   - request parameters:```id: 6```
-  - response: 200 OK (success) or 500 Internal Server Error (generic error) or 422 Unprocessable Entity (invalid body) or 404 Not Found (Page not found)
+  - response: 200 OK (success) or 500 Internal Server Error (generic error) or 422 Unprocessable Entity (invalid body) or 404 Not Found (Page not found) or 401 (Cannot retrieve that page")
   - response body content
     ```